Changan Eado: Eado XT/Eado XT RS

 At the Shanghai Auto Show 2013 was presented with the Eado XT as a hatchback variant.
 This came on 28 August 2013 in the trade.
 The Eado XT hatchback is based on the Changan Eado sedan that was launched in March last year.
 A performance version with a turbo of the Eado XT was launched later in the market called the Eado XT RS.

-Eado Blue
+Eado Blue and PHEV

+The Eado Blue is a mid hybrid version, the engine is a 1.6 liter four cylinder with a 48V electric engine.

-The Eado Blue is a PHEV, or plug-in hybrid electric vehicle version of the Eado sedan.
-The powertrain was based on the gasoline 1.5 liter four-cylinder with 112 hp.
+The Eado PHEV is a plug-in hybrid version of the Eado sedan launched in october 2017.
+The powertrain was based on the gasoline 1.0 liter (JL372ZQ1) three-cylinder turbo with 177 hp.
+Transmission is a 7-speed DCT and the battery have a capacity of 12.3 kWh.